Creating a Network Log

 The following steps lead you through using Chrome to create a network log.

-- Open a Chrome browser window or tab.
+- Open a Chrome browser window or tab and do right click.
+Then, select Inspect.

-- Select the Network tab from the Developer Tools.
+- Click the Network tab in the panel.

 - Paste the URL to the page that contains the Brightcove Player you are troubleshooting into the browser's address bar, and then press Enter to load the page.
 You will immediately see network traffic in the Network tab.